-- 4.30.
-In the performance of criticality safety analyses, the calculation method should only be used within its validated area(s) of applicability; alternatively, any use of the calculation method outside of its area(s) of applicability should be documented and justified. - 4.31.
-An additional subcritical margin (i.e. administrative margin) should be used to bound any unknown (or difficult to quantify) uncertainty beyond that identified in the validation, and the additional margin should be justified. - 4.32.
-The $k{eff}$ subcritical limit (sometimes referred to as the upper subcritical limit) should be established on the basis of the bias and bias uncertainty of the calculation method, the administrative margin, the features of the system and any related issues (e.g. use of the calculation method outside of its area(s) of applicability, the degree of experimental uncertainty) and considering the conservatism of the assumptions of the calculation models.
-When comparing the calculated $k{eff}$ values with this subcritical limit, the remaining uncertainties of the calculated $k{eff}$ values (e.g. statistical uncertainties in Monte Carlo calculations) are required to be considered: see para 6.144(j) of SSR-4 [2]. - 4.33.
-When computer codes are used in the analyses, the type of computing platform (i.e. hardware and software), together with relevant information on the control of code configuration, especially calculation schemes, should be documented. - 4.34.
+4.30.
+In the performance of criticality safety analyses, the calculation method should only be used within its validated areas of applicability; alternatively, any use of the calculation method outside its areas of applicability should be documented and justified.

+4.31.
+An additional subcritical margin (i.e. administrative margin) should be used to bound any unknown (or difficult to quantify) uncertainty beyond that identified in the validation, and the additional margin should be justified.

+4.32.
+The k{eff} subcritical limit (sometimes referred to as the 'upper subcritical limit') should be established on the basis of the bias and bias uncertainty of the calculation method, the administrative margin, the features of the system, and any related issues (e.g. use of the calculation method outside its areas of applicability, the degree of experimental uncertainty) and considering the conservatism of the assumptions of the calculation models.
+When comparing the calculated k{eff} values with this subcritical limit, the remaining uncertainties of the calculated k{eff} values (e.g. statistical uncertainties in Monte Carlo calculations) are required to be considered (see para.
+6.144(j) of SSR-4 [2]).

+4.33.
+When computer codes are used in the analyses, the type of computing platform (i.e. hardware and software), together with relevant information on the control of code configuration, especially calculation schemes, should be documented.

+4.34.
 Quality management in relation to the input data and the calculation results is an important part of criticality safety analysis.
 This includes, for example, verification that Monte Carlo calculations have properly converged.
-All input data and nuclear data used in calculations, the assumptions, approximations and simplifications used to prepare the input data and the associated uncertainties, as well as the derived results and their uncertainties (see para 4.31), should be documented as part of the management system (see paras 2.17-2.21). - 4.35.
-Once the calculation method has been verified and validated, it should be controlled and documented as part of the management system to ensure that a systematic approach is adopted. - 4.36.
-The results of the calculations should be cross-checked by using independent nuclear data or different computer codes when available. - 4.37.
-Benchmark modelling performed by organizations other than that performing the validation should be compared to confirm that the results are consistent.
+All input data and nuclear data used in calculations; the assumptions, approximations and simplifications used to prepare the input data; the associated uncertainties; and the derived results and their uncertainties (see para.
+4.31) should be documented as part of the management system (see paras 2.17-2.21).

+4.35.
+Once the calculation method has been verified and validated, it should be controlled and documented as part of the management system to ensure that a systematic approach is adopted.

+4.36.
+The results of the calculations should be cross-checked by using independent nuclear data or different computer codes when available.

+4.37.
+Benchmark modelling performed by organizations other than the organization performing the validation should be compared to confirm that the results are consistent.